Weather Alert 2/20/19: University parking ban begins at 11 p.m.

 The study of work is inherently interdisciplinary, and students in this program will be asked to reach beyond their own disciplinary boundaries to explore a range of approaches to the subject.
 In addition, students in the Labor Studies minor program will benefit from a unique collaboration with the Labor Education program at UMass Lowell, which will provide a “real world” connection through service-learning, practicum opportunities, collaborative teaching, and guest speakers.

-Please see the academic catalog for more information.
+Please see the UMass Lowell Online Academic Catalog for more information.

 The UMass Undergraduate Journal on Work, Labor and Social Movements is accepting original submissions from undergraduate students currently enrolled at any University of Massachusetts campus.
 The journal brings together undergraduate work that displays academic excellence and offers critical insights on the experience of working people and their organizations.
 The journal encourages submissions that foster an exchange of ideas across disciplines and that deepen our understanding of the ways in which varying axes of oppression, including gender, race/ethnicity, country of origin, language and sexual orientation, shape the lives of workers.

-The journal is currently accepting submissions for its inaugural issue in Spring 2018.
-The submission deadline for this issue is April 3, 2018.
+The journal is currently accepting submissions for its fall 2019 issue.
+The submission deadline for this issue is April 30, 2019.
+Submissions should be formatted according to the guidelines below and may be emailed to Susan_Winning@uml.edu.